ashwinerve2/My-web-project/Project Phases/Phase 2 (Basic structure and main functionalities).md

    - Handles conversion, calculation, and history logic directly within the file.
    - Includes routes for serving static frontend files.
    - Handles all backend functionality (no API layer).

+Note: We choose not to use API layer at this stage for easy learning.
+It will be easy to add API layer later since the codes are already modular.

 2. **database.js (Database Connection and Schema)**:
    - Manages the SQLite database connection.
    - Includes functions to query the database, insert records, and manage history.